The Redmond family

 The house was considerably altered in 1843 and remained in the hands of John Walker Redmond until at least 1855.
 After that they may have moved to “The Brewery” in Richhill, better known as Moss Park House, but by 1870 they were living at Sandymount House, where John Walker Redmond farmed and had a flax scutching mill and continued to manufacture linen.

-During the middle 1870s it seems that Grange House was tenanted again, no prescription pharmacy tramadol, but this time the fine drawing-room fireplace was stripped out and some floors taken up and burned.
+During the middle 1870s it seems that Grange House was tenanted again, but this time the fine drawing-room fireplace was stripped out and some floors taken up and burned.

 About 1879 it was purchased by William Redmond’s grandson Johnston, whose family, through his son Joe and daughter Peggy, held it until her death in 1979.
 It continued in the hands of later Redmonds, but was finally sold out of the family in the 1990s.
 Since then it has been renovated by its present owners, securing it for another 150 years.